 Here’s How it Works

 Email Nicole to connect with a dedicated Southern Smoke caseworker.
 She’ll connect you with the University of Houston.
 A clinician will arrange a phone conference to go through any details you need to know.
 Services are also available for children of industry workers.
 The clinician will then set up a telehealth session with a specific PHD clinical psychology student at University of Houston and Dr. John P. Vincent, Professor and Director of the Center for Forensic Psychology and Dr. Carla Sharp, Professor and Director of Clinical Training at the University of Houston.
-Their team can put together a long-term, customized plan for you or your child or can just be there for support as needed.
+Their team can put together a long-term, customized plan for you or your child or can just be there for support as needed. **Please note that we currently have a waiting list and wait time may be required.

 There is no cost to you to use this service.